carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ## Basic concepts

-Nextflow is workflow orchestration engine and a programming domain specific language (DSL) that eases the writing of data-intensive computational pipelines.
+Nextflow is a workflow management system and a programming domain specific language (DSL) that eases the writing of data-intensive computational pipelines.
 It is designed around the idea that the Linux platform is the *lingua franca* of data science.
 Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.

 Nextflow extends this approach, adding the ability to define complex program interactions and a high-level parallel computational environment based on the dataflow programming model.
 Nextflow core features are:

-1. enable workflows portability & reproducibility
+1. Enable workflows portability & reproducibility.

-1. simplify parallelization and large scale deployment
+1. Simplify parallelization and large scale deployment.

-1. easily integrate existing tools, systems & industry standards
+1. Easily integrate existing tools, systems & industry standards

 ### Processes and channels